The Do’s & Don’ts When Embedding Analytics Into Your Applications

 DO: Choose a mobile-friendly solution

-Mobile is changing the way we work and consume information and software that doesn’t support a mobile version nowadays is a no. In the analytics and BI space that means looking for a solution that offers a native mobile application that allows users to access business insights to guide their decision-making process even on the go.
-Access to real-time insights helps in seeing business opportunities sooner, reacting to changes in market conditions in a timely manner, as well as increasing the opportunity to up-sell and cross-sell.
+Mobile is changing the way we work and consume information, and software that doesn’t support a mobile version nowadays is a no. In the analytics and BI space, that means looking for a solution that offers a native mobile application that allows users to access business insights to guide their decision-making process even on the go.
+Access to real-time insights helps in seeing business opportunities sooner, reacting to market conditions in a timely manner, and increasing the opportunity to up-sell and cross-sell.
 Investing in a mobile BI solution makes you more flexible and more adaptable to business shifts.

 The DON’TS of Embedding Analytics Into Your Apps

 When it comes to embedding analytics into your applications, architecture matters.
 The developer experience can make or break an embedded analytics implementation.
 Choosing an old, legacy system will only limit your performance, flexibility, and scalability.
 Not to mention the frustration it will cause.

 Choosing a modern, cloud-native system will not only support embedding data visualizations and charts, but will also allow deeper analysis of your data, flexibility, and customization and will integrate with your own apps seamlessly.
 Look for a native SDK that utilizes the specific features of each platform and provides a superior user experience, robust APIs to handle dashboard creation and rendering, deep liking in dashboards and custom UI for data source acquisition, and a modern API design with multi-channel distribution capabilities.